 Traditionally in Malaysian weddings, the groom wears a long sleeved shirt and pants which are called baju melayu.
 The brides on the other hand, wear a sarong over a long dress, called baju kebeya.
 The happy couple is dressed in many different beautiful and bright colors.
 Additionally, the clothes are embroidered with beautiful gold thread.
 The bride and groom cover their heads with decorative cloths.

-Before the actual wedding ceremony, the couple celebrates in a two day ceremony called the bersanding ceremony.
+Before the actual wedding ceremony, the couple celebrates in a two-day ceremony called the bersanding ceremony.
 In this ceremony, the couple visits the homes of both the bride and the groom.
 The couple sits on decorated thrones, they are lavished with many blessings and gifts, including yellow rice and flower petals which are symbols of fertility.
 At the end, the bride serves her new husband a cooked meal for the first time.
 This tradition is called makan berdemai.

 A traditional Spanish wedding dress includes a mantilla, which is a headdress made from lace.
 The mother of the bride usually provides the embroidery for her daughter’s headdress.
 The mantilla is a lace veil which is worn over a high comb called a peineta.
 There are some Spanish brides who decide not to wear the peineta and put the mantilla directly on their hair.

-Russia’s Week Long Wedding
+Russia’s Week-Long Wedding

-Weddings in Java
+Weddings In Java

 Besides wearing a traditional sarong, traditional weddings in Java will feature a Javanese headdress called a blangkon for the groom, while the bride will wear a selendang.
 One of the wedding preparations is called hajatan.
 This preparation is done in order to ward off any ill outcome of the marriage.

 The Javanese couple is then showered with water by their closest friends and family.
 This tradition is called siraman.
 After completing this tradition, the couple moves on to another tradition.
-The mother of the bride serves sweets called ‘dawet’ while the father of the bride holds an umbrella over his daughter’s head.
+The mother of the bride serves sweets called ‘dawet’, while the father of the bride holds an umbrella over his daughter’s head.
 This tradition symbolizes the cooperation that makes a marriage work.

-The Nomad Tribe of The Bedouin
+The Nomad Tribe Of The Bedouin

-Uzbekistan’s intriguing Wedding Traditions
+Uzbekistan’s Intriguing Wedding Traditions

-The Vibrant Tribe of Zulu in South Africa
+The Vibrant Zulu Nation

-The bride also wears a veil made of beads and twisted fig-trees, ties oxtail fringes on both her arms and knees, and also wears goat skin on her neck.
-The highlight of the Zulu wedding is definitely the dance off between the groom’s and the bride’s families.
+The bride also wears a veil made of beads and twisted fig trees, ties oxtail fringes on both her arms and knees, and also wears goat skin on her neck.
+The highlight of the Zulu wedding is definitely the dance-off between the groom’s and the bride’s families.

-The Nomadic Tribe of Datoga
+The Nomadic Datoga

 The Datoga people live in north-central Tanzania and are known as a nomadic tribe.
 The Tanzanians place major importance on traditional social organization systems in their everyday lives.
-The Tanzanians believe that kinship provides a strong support system which is especially noticeable through all of life’s important ceremonies, including weddings.
+The Tanzanians believe that kinship provides a strong support system, which is especially noticeable through all of life’s important ceremonies, including weddings.

 An interesting fact about the traditions of the Tanzanian people is that it is customary for the groom’s family to pick out the wedding dress for the bride.
 Once the couple is married, the woman needs to wear a long unique skirt made out of thin leather strips.
-This is a symbol of fertility given by a Goddess to the Datoga houses.
+This is a symbol of fertility given by a goddess to the Datoga houses.

-The Long Lasting Traditions of Pakistan
+The Long-Lasting Traditions Of Pakistan

 One of the long lasting wedding traditions in Pakistan has to do with the youthful status of the couple.
 It does not matter how many decades old the bride or groom are, they will always be referred to as a boy and a girl at their wedding.